hemanthkumargr/docs/appendix/Authorize.net-Environment-Setup.md

     authorizenet.server.url=https://test.authorize.net/gateway/transact.dll
     authorizenet.x_test_request=FALSE

 - authorizenet.relay.response.url: must be a publicly accessible URL.
-See [[Testing using DPM | http://community.developer.authorize.net/t5/Integration-and-Testing/Direct-Post-in-a-development-environment-behind-a-firewall/td-p/8906]] for more details;
+See [[Testing using DPM | http://community.developer.authorize.net/t5/Integration-and-Testing/Direct-Post-in-a-development-environment-behind-a-firewall/td-p/8906]] for more details; This is must be the same value you entered in your account settings.

 ### staging.properties
     authorizenet.api.login.id=?